 - Comes with a notched mold on its pistol grip that lets users keep a firm hold on this tool for extra precision even in slippery conditions

 - Quite weak for any automotive work

 - Its LED lighting won’t engage until its bit is spinning

 2. Makita XDT12Z 18V LXT Lithium-Ion Brushless Cordless Quick-Shift Mode 4-Speed Impact Driver, Tool Only

 The Makita brand comes with a legacy of innovation in the cordless impact driver criteria, and the Makita XDT12Z sets new standards.

-This impact driver has more speed and more torque compared to previous models from the same brand, yet it comes with more features as well as the most compact size in the 18 volt criteria.
+This impact driver has more speed and more torque compared to previous models from the same brand, yet it comes with more features as well as the most compact size in the 18-volt criteria.

-For certain contractors, this impact driver is a complete fastening solution as it provides consumers 4-speed settings and the Makita’s exclusive Quick-shift mode for improved fastening control.
+For certain contractors, this impact driver is a complete fastening solution as it provides consumers with 4-speed settings and the Makita’s exclusive Quick-shift mode for improved fastening control.

-Accurate fastening applications usually need the user to stop or slow down the impact driver before driving the screw into place to guarantee that there is no damage to the work piece or fastener.
+Accurate fastening applications usually need the user to stop or slow down the impact driver before driving the screw into place to guarantee that there is no damage to the workpiece or fastener.

 Quick-shift mode is also an automatic electronic controller that downshifts in order to minimize impact speed and rotation before driving the screw into a certain place.
 This impact driver is also crafted to lessen screw thread stripping, damage to work, and screw breakage.